 Some of the best places to visit in our part of East Sussex and Kent

 Here’s a list of just a handful of the many interesting and inspiring castles, houses, gardens and historical properties that can be found in the area around Rushlake Green.
-Click a link to go to a precise from each relevant website, and we apologize in advance for any inaccuracies.
 We have omitted any mention of opening times as these may change at any time without our knowledge.
 We suggest you refer to the websites concerned for opening times and directions.
 If you can think of any other locations that we could include in this listing, please let us know by emailing email@example.com with the details.
 Similarly, if you have personal experience of any of the places mentioned, and would like to add a comment or recommendation, please contact us with your suggested extra or modified text.

 Friends of Home Physio

 Sources for more information

 Set in the wooded landscape of the Sussex Weald, this Elizabethan Ironmaster’s house with its mullioned windows and oak beams was the home of Rudyard Kipling.
 The rooms remain much as he left them, with oriental rugs and artefacts reflecting his strong association with the East.